riastrad/cyberbspace/posts/2018/re-design.md

 ## Why did I do it?

 Being a mobile-focused Support Engineer at Mapbox means that I tend to focus on non-general languages and design patterns that are specific to proprietary platforms.
-The considerations and constraints are very different from something as sprawling and globbed together as the World Wide Web<sup>TM</sup>.
+The considerations and constraints are very different from something as sprawling and globbed together as the World Wide Web™.
 But this doesn’t mean that I haven't been required to rub elbows with web development here and there.

 My original website was up for about 8 months before I decided it needed new life.
 You can see the extremely simplistic site I initially made courtesy of the Internet Archive’s [Wayback Machine](https://web.archive.org/web/20180815144009/https://cyberb.space/).
 I made this site quickly and haphazardly during some downtime between jobs (no lie, I hand coded my resume bullets in vanilla `html`).
 It certainly shows.
 Although I don't expect very many people saw it in that state, I was unsatisfied with this first, naïve attempt at building a web page and was craving an excuse to get more exposure to some modern web development tools and systems.